HUMAN MOVEMENT AND REHABILITATION - 2020/1

 Module code: ENGM260

-The module provides students with an up-to-date knowledge base on the assessment of human movement with practical focus on clinical gait analysis.
-It includes an in-depth evaluation of state-of-the-art measurement and analysis tools currently used in clinical and performance management.
+The module provides students with up-to-date knowledge on the assessment of human movement with a focus on clinical gait analysis.
+It includes an in-depth evaluation of state-of-the-art measurement and analysis tools currently used in gait and performance management.

 Mechanical Engineering Sciences